Newport Beach Civic Center and Park

 The Newport Beach Civic Center and Park is a civic center and community park located in Newport Beach, California.
 It is situated on a 16-acre lot that is bordered by Avocado Avenue and MacArthur Boulevard.

 History

 The project was officially approved in 2008.
 The Newport Beach City Council created a design competition to allow architects to bid for the project.
 The competition was overseen by a chosen committee of local architects.
 Out of the 50 teams of architects and landscape architects, 5 finalists were chosen.
 Each of these teams had three months and $50,000 to prepare a concept plan.
-The Newport Beach City Council chose Bohlin Cywinski Jackson (BCJ) was chosen along with Peter Walker Partners (PWP) for landscaping.
+The Newport Beach City Council chose Bohlin Cywinski Jackson (BCJ) was chosen along with PWP Landscape Architecture for landscaping.

 Costs

 From the start of construction in 2010 to the completed product in 2013, the cost surged from $105 million to $140.2 million.
 However, after audit results, R.W.
 Block Consulting and Harris concluded that incomplete financial documents, inconsistent reports, and poor documenting could have contributed to an increased cost.
 The project manager and lead contractor of the Civic Center plans to return the city $365,000 after the audit showed that up to $1.2 million could have been overbilled.
 The table below shows the data available to the public during the construction period from the Capital Improvement Plan.